saintmalik/blog.saintmalik.me/blog/2023-10-08-vpc-flow-logs.md

 ```
 SELECT * FROM vpc_appsec_flow_logs WHERE destinationaddress='%172.24%';
 ```
-To filter traffics hitting service with port 6379, you will run the folowing query
+To filter traffic hitting service with port 6379, you will run the folowing query

 ```
 SELECT * FROM vpc_appsec_flow_logs WHERE destinationport=6379;